Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Methodology

 \subsection{Methodological Pipeline and Modular Structure}

-The full methodology is implemented using a modular analysis pipeline that cleanly separates cosmological calculations, mock generation, likelihood evaluation, and sampling.
+The full methodology is implemented using a modular analysis pipeline that separates cosmological calculations, mock generation, likelihood evaluation, and sampling.
 Cosmological distances, Hubble functions, and BAO ratios are computed within a common CPL module; mock datasets are generated using survey-covariance infrastructure; and BAO, CMB, and SNe likelihoods share a unified parameter interface.
-Sampling is performed using a coherent MCMC framework applied consistently across all probe combinations.
-This modular organization ensures that the tension-free baseline and the tension-injected analyses differ only through the controlled offsets applied to the theoretical predictions, enabling an unambiguous interpretation of the resulting parameter biases.
-No changes are made to the mock data vectors or covariances, ensuring a clean separation between statistical fluctuations and injected systematic mismatches.
+Sampling is performed using the same MCMC framework across all probe combinations.
+This organization ensures that the tension-free baseline and the tension-injected analyses differ only through the controlled offsets applied to the theoretical predictions, which helps isolate the resulting parameter shifts.
+No changes are made to the mock data vectors or covariances, so that statistical fluctuations and injected systematic mismatches remain distinct within the adopted setup.